-Reinstatement to Active Status.
-Graduate students who have been removed from active status for failing to meet academic standards may apply for reinstatement to a graduate program.
+Reactivation Process.
+Graduate students who have been removed from active status for failing to meet academic standards may apply for reactivation to a graduate program.
 When re-applying to the School of Education graduate program, it is the student's responsibility to demonstrate his or her ability to succeed in the graduate program.

-Graduate students who have been removed from active status for not making continuous progress (see Continuous Registration) must re-apply to the department for reinstatement into the graduate program and pay a reinstatement fee of \$100.00.
-Students seeking reactivation must register for EDUC560 Degree Reinstatement course for "0" credits.
+Graduate students who have been removed from active status for not making continuous progress (see Continuous Registration) must re-apply to the department for reactivation into the graduate program and pay a reactivation fee of \$500.
+Students seeking reactivation must register for EDUC560 Degree Reactivation course for "0" credits.

-Upon approval of department chair, registration, and payment of the reinstatement fee, a graduate student is considered active for the current semester.
-Reinstated graduate students must reapply for candidacy and may or may not be required to meet the program requirements which are in effect at the time of reinstatement.
+Upon approval of department chair, registration, and payment of the reactivation fee, a graduate student is considered active for the current semester.
+Reactivated graduate students must reapply for candidacy and may or may not be required to meet the program requirements which are in effect at the time of reactivation.
 Doctoral students may be required to select a new dissertation committee and/or topic.